technofocus-pte/agntpwrdbsnsprcsatmtndepth/Labguides/Lab 6/Lab 6 - Create and enhance Safe Travels agent.md

      ![image](./media/image3.png)

-     Navigate back to the Copilot Studio tab and open                         !!https://copilotstudio.microsoft.com/environments/<EnvironmentID>/home!!
-(Replacing **<EnvironmentID>** with the value fetched above)
+     Navigate back to the Copilot Studio tab and open                                                 !!https://copilotstudio.microsoft.com/environments/< EnvironmentID >/home!!
+(Replacing **< EnvironmentID >** with the value fetched above)

 3. Select **+ Create** from the left pane to create a new agent.